 Siap Faji will sell one coffee.
 Although both blue routes would each sell one coffee to Siap Faji, both locations are skipped, as per the designer's ruling.
 Think of it as the house arguing about which of the locations is best (even though they belong to the same chain!) and so both locations are skipped.
 Note that if you replaced the green beer location opposite Xango with a coffee shop, then all routes would now have to pass by this location in order to be a valid route (because it wouldn't increase the tile distance), and so that location would also sell one coffee.

 I disagree with something on this page?

+Coffee is complicated!
+I had to rewrite the algorithm several times as my understanding of the finer points of the rules changed as I went through development.
 Any things I wasn't certain of I found clarifications from the game designer on Board Game Geek.
 I have had a big input from my playtester as well, ensuring that the rules are strictly followed and any ambiguities from the rulebook follow the designer's rulings on BGG.